deephaven/benchmark/docs/heap/gc-heap.md

 UpdateBy is the stress test for GC.
 At ~135GB allocation with 15-20G heaps at 92-97% occupancy, no collector is comfortable.
 Shenandoah delivers the best throughput by keeping application threads alive concurrently despite 58% of wall time in GC.
 G1's generational advantage is neutralized by the massive live set — 90 Full GCs and 7642 evacuation failures show old-gen is perpetually overwhelmed.
 Parallel is catastrophic at 54% wall time stopped.
 For UpdateBy workloads, concurrent collectors (Shenandoah, ZGC) are essential, and more heap would benefit all collectors.

+## Summary

+1. **There is no best GC.** The rankings literally reverse depending on the workload:
+   - G1 is the best for AggBy (1G heap, 85% of top throughput) but the worst for Filter (needs 21G, 10x more than ZGC)
+   - Shenandoah leads UpdateBy throughput but trails by 25% on Ordered AggBy
+   - Parallel is catastrophic for UpdateBy (54% of wall time stopped) but the most memory-efficient for Filter (4G)
+   - ZGC is the most compact for Filter (2G) but suffers 3,073 allocation stalls on UpdateBy

+2. **The allocation profile predicts which GC wins.** This is the unifying pattern across all six categories:
+   - **Short-lived, uniform objects** (AggBy chunks, Ordered MutableInts) — G1 wins because its generational young-gen handles them cheaply
+   - **Large, long-lived retained state** (UpdateBy windows, Natural Join hash tables) — concurrent collectors win because G1's evacuation has nowhere to copy to
+   - **Fragmentation-prone RowSet copies** (Filter) — compacting collectors (ZGC, Parallel) win because they defrag; G1's region model traps garbage

+3. **Heap requirements vary 20x across categories for the same collector.** G1 needs 1G for AggBy but 21G for Filter.
+You can't set one Xmx and have it work well for everything.

+4. **Ticking penalty correlates with state maintenance cost.** The ticking throughput change across all GCs:
+   - Filter: **+73% to +85%** (ticking is *faster* — avoids the memory spike that crushes static GC)
+   - Formula: -5% (almost no state)
+   - AggBy: -45% (accumulator updates)
+   - UpdateBy: -58% (window recalculation)
+   - Natural Join: -77% (hash table re-probing)
+   - Ordered AggBy: -83% (reshuffling ordered positions)

+   These are uniform across GCs within each category, which proves the cost is algorithmic, not GC-related.
+Filter is the exception — the static run's problem is a massive simultaneous allocation burst that overwhelms GC, and ticking avoids that burst entirely.

+5. **ZGC's near-zero STW numbers hide real application impact.** ZGC reports almost no stop-the-world time, but allocation stalls (where individual threads block waiting for memory) can be severe — 48% of wall time on UpdateBy.
+The JFR STW metrics understate ZGC's actual pause impact.

+6. **Operation ordering in a query chain may matter as much as GC choice.** A filter that reduces rows early can shrink a downstream join's hash table from 17G to something much smaller.
+Conversely, a join that expands the working set before an updateby amplifies the worst allocation pattern in the study.
+Per-operation optimizations are most valuable when they address the bottleneck operation in a given query chain, or when they reduce pressure broadly enough to benefit the chain as a whole.

+## Recommendations

+### Filter: Reduce Fragmentation Without Losing Parallelism

+Filter's heap problem is not allocation volume — it allocates far less than AggBy or UpdateBy.
+The problem is **fragmentation**: `InitialFilterExecution.doFilterParallel()` splits the input into N segments (one per parallelism factor), and each segment simultaneously allocates a subset RowSet via `subSetByPositionRange()` plus a result RowSet from the filter.
+These objects are different sizes, allocated across threads, interleaved with long-lived results, and then all die at once.
+G1's region model traps this garbage alongside survivors, driving the 21G heap requirement.

+Three approaches could reduce this without destroying throughput:

+1. **Use RowSequence views instead of RowSet subsets.** Currently each segment calls `inputCopy.subSetByPositionRange()`, which allocates new RSP span arrays.
+The `RowSequence.getRowSequenceByPosition()` API creates lightweight views — just indices into the parent — with no data allocation.
+This would eliminate half the per-segment allocations.
+The obstacle is that `WhereFilter.filter()` takes `RowSet`, not `RowSequence`, so the filter interface would need to be widened.
+The result RowSet from each filter still needs to be built, but the input-side allocations (N subsets, each with their own span arrays) would disappear.

+2. **Batch segments in waves.** Instead of launching all N segments simultaneously, process them in waves of K (e.g. 4 at a time).
+Each wave's allocations die before the next wave starts, limiting peak simultaneous live objects.
+This reduces the interleaving that causes fragmentation while preserving parallelism within each wave.
+The tradeoff is slightly higher latency per filter (more waves), but the reduced GC pressure may more than compensate.

+### UpdateBy / Natural Join: Reduce Retained State

+These categories are the opposite problem — not fragmentation but sheer live-set size.
+UpdateBy retains 15-20G of window state, Natural Join retains 16G+ of hash tables.
+No GC tuning can fix "the data structure is too big."
+Reducing heap requirements here means reducing the retained state itself — smaller hash table representations, off-heap storage for window state, or lazier materialization of intermediate results.
+These are significant architectural changes.

+### General: GC Selection Should Match the Dominant Operation

+Since no single GC works well for all categories, deployments that run mixed workloads need to choose a GC based on which operation dominates their query chain.
+Deployments that primarily filter should favor ZGC or Parallel (compact heaps).
+Deployments that primarily aggregate should favor G1 (efficient generational collection).
+Deployments dominated by joins or updateby should favor Shenandoah or ZGC (concurrent collection under pressure) with generous heap.